AriWebb/drake-galaxy-sim/README.md

 - Each civilization starts with a random tech level and aggressiveness factor
 - Spheres of influence expand at different rates based on civilization parameters
-- Conquests are determined by comparing tech levels and aggressiveness
+- Takeovers are determined by comparing tech levels and aggressiveness
 - Color mixing reflects the history of conquests and mergers
 - Time controls allow exploration of different expansion scenarios